-A student may receive student federal aid for any attempted credits towards his or her program of study if his or her total attempted credits do not exceed 150% of the published length of the student's program of study.
+A student may receive student federal aid for any attempted credits towards his or her program of study if total attempted credits do not exceed 150% of the published length of the student's program of study.

-For example, a student enrolled in an eligible 24-credit certificate program may receive financial aid if he or she has not attempted more than 36 credits.
-A student enrolled in a degree program that requires 64 credits may receive financial aid if he or she has not attempted more than 96 credits.
+For example, a student enrolled in an eligible 24-credit certificate program may receive financial aid if attempted credits are less than 36 credits.
+A student enrolled in a degree program that requires 64 credits may receive financial aid if attempted credits are less than 96 credits.